Trump's vaccine team will not brief Biden administration -U.S senators | Health

 Trump's vaccine team will not brief Biden administration -U.S senators

-Officials from President Donald Trump's vaccine distribution effort have not briefed anyone on President-elect Joe Biden's transition team, and have no plans to do so, Democratic U.S. senators said after a White House call on Thursday.
+Officials working on vaccine distribution planning under President Donald Trump have no intention of briefing anyone on President-elect Joe Biden's transition team, Democratic senators said on Thursday, as Biden warned the failure to share information would cost lives.
 "Just off a conference call with Trump Administration vaccine distribution team," Senator Chris Murphy said on Twitter.
 "They confirmed that they have not briefed anyone on President-elect Biden's team and have no plans to do so.
 This is potentially catastrophic."

+The call, for all senators, was conducted on Thursday morning by General Gustave Perna and Dr. Moncef Slaoui, leaders https://www.hhs.gov/about/news/2020/05/15/trump-administration-announces-framework-and-leadership-for-operation-warp-speed.html of "Operation Warp Speed," the administration's COVID-19 vaccine-development effort, congressional aides said.
+Biden and Vice President-elect Kamala Harris met with Democratic and Republican governors on Thursday to discuss the health crisis.
+Asked at a news conference afterward about the impact of the current administration's failure to coordinate on vaccine distribution, Biden responded by saying projections show the death toll could be 400,000 by February.

 Asked for comment, White House spokesman Brian Morgenstern did not address whether Biden's team would be briefed, saying vaccine distribution plans from the U.S. Centers for Disease Control and Prevention and state governors were publicly available.
 "Manufacturing is well under way, and Dr. Slaoui confirmed that 20 million Americans are on track for vaccinations in December with tens of millions per month thereafter," Morgenstern said.